open-telemetry/opentelemetry-specification/specification/api-propagators.md

 The `Context` passed as argument MUST NOT be modified.

-`IsRemote` must be set to true if the extracted value is a `SpanContext`.
+If the extracted value is a `SpanContext`, its `IsRemote` property MUST be set to true.

 #### Getter argument